 So as the usual story goes with Chinch bugs after the feeding takes place and the rains return in the fall most folks just pass it off as drought stress.
 Then never realize that it could have been prevented by a simple treatment at the beginning of the summer.

 We are anticipating much more Chinchbug activity this season.
 With that and the knowledge of outbreaks last year, you should ensure that you have an insect control on your service schedule.
-This year, we are offering a WEB ONLY 25% OFF credit to those who decide to add it to their schedule.
+This year, we are offering a WEB ONLY 25% OFF credit for insect control and squirrel removal for those who anticipate insect and squirrel problems around their home.
 (This does not apply to customers who currently have it on their schedule and only applies to current customers adding it for the first time.)
 If you know of a friend or neighbor that is one of our customers but doesn’t receive this newsletter forward this email to them.
 We’ll enroll them in our newsletter alert broadcast and they can save 25% too!
 Click here to sign up!

 Did I mention that it will also control Fleas & Ticks, earwigs, ants, Mosquito’s and more?